Kenneth Hopkins: Political career

-He served as a city councilman after taking office in fall 2016.
+Hopkins served as a city councilman after taking office in fall 2016.

 In 2020, Hopkins faced Council President Michael Farina in a GOP primary.
 He was endorsed by incumbent mayor Allan Fung.
 He faced Democratic candidate Maria A. Bucci, a former councilwoman, in the general election.
 Hopkins won approximately 54% of the vote in the general election.
 In 2022, he announced he was exploring a run for governor of Rhode Island in the 2022 Rhode Island gubernatorial election.
+The Boston Globe reported in 2023 that Hopkins' plans for the Budlong Pool, one of the country's largest outdoor municipal swimming pools, to be replaced with one around a third of the size had become a significant political issue in the city.

+State representative Barbara Ann Fenton-Fung unsuccessfully challenged Hopkins in the Republican primary for the 2024 mayoral election.
+Early in the race, Hopkins was criticized by his political opponents because the city had hired all three of his children during his tenure as mayor; later that year, the Rhode Island Ethics Commission dismissed a complaint which accused Hopkins of nepotism in the hiring and promotion of his son-in-law in the city's fire department.
+Leading up to the primary election, in August, the Hopkins campaign mailed political ads that criticized Fenton-Fung's voting record; they were characterized by the Providence Journal as misleading.
+A local businessman also filed a lawsuit which accused Hopkins of taking an unregistered antique car from him, a claim that Hopkins denied.
+Hopkins was reelected to his second term after defeating Democratic candidate Robert Ferri in the general election.

 Personal life

-His late wife Mary died of cancer in December 2019.
+Hopkins' late wife Mary died of cancer in December 2019.